tetradsensors/tetrad-api-old/README.md

 - Can attach a service to a subdomain through the `dispatch.yaml` file
 - in `app.yaml` include line: `service: <service-name>` to create a named service
 - There is a `default` service running.
 It's not possible to delete this service because GAE requires it internally.
 I've deployed an empty project to the service in a  `Standard Environment` with no web server, so it's impossible to communicate with this service.
 It's domain is `tetrad-296715.wm.r.appspot.com`, which is given automatically by GAE to the default service, and this domain cannot be changed.
+- GAE will automatically cache file responses if you don't include an `Authorization` header

 ### Google Cloud Functions